 - (1) Detention will be served on a given day in a designated area for 1-hour after school hours.
-This will assigned by a classroom teacher or building level administrator. - (2) If a student is late, talks or sleeps during detention, does not do assigned work or does not stay for the entire time, he/she will be required to serve the detention period again; if the same behavior occurs on the second detention assignment, the student will be placed in ISS the following day. - (3) Parents/Guardians will be advised in advance of serving this punishment, so that arrangements can be made for transportation.
+This will be assigned by a classroom teacher or building-level administrator. - (2) If a student is late, talks or sleeps during detention, does not do assigned work, or does not stay for the entire time, he/she will be required to serve the detention period again; if the same behavior occurs on the second detention assignment, the student will be placed in ISS the following day. - (3) Parents/Guardians will be informed of serving this punishment and should communicate with their child about the arrangements that have been made to get home.